-Hidradenitis suppurativa (HS) causes you to get painful bumps under your skin near some of your sweat glands.
+Hidradenitis suppurativa (HS) causes you to get painful bumps under your skin in the hair roots near some of your sweat glands.
 There's no cure, but treatments and lifestyle changes can bring some relief and cut down on flare-ups.

 Most experts think they’re caused by blockages in the hair roots.
 They usually happen in areas where you have hair, such as under your arms, in the groin, and between the buttocks.
 But you can also get outbreaks in places where your skin rubs together, such as between your thighs or, for women, under the breasts.

 The bumps can get infected.
-When that happens, pockets form under the skin and fill with pus that smells bad when they break open.
+When that happens, pockets form under the skin and fill with pus that can smell bad when they break open.
 They can leave scars, too.
 To keep new bumps from forming, get treatment as soon as you can.

 Because this condition lasts a long time, it can be frustrating, and it can take an emotional toll on you.
 Make sure you get the support you need.
 Talk to your doctor about joining a support group, where you can meet with other people who are going through the same things.
 They can help you work through your feelings about the skin condition.

 Talk to your close family and friends about it, or consider talking with a professional counselor.
 They can help make sure you don't let your skin problems keep you from enjoying an active social life.

 Doctors aren't sure what causes hidradenitis suppurativa, but it probably happens for genetic and environmental reasons.
-The skin problems start when sweat glands get blocked.
+The skin problems start when hair follicles get blocked.
 You often get the first symptoms in your teens or 20s.